 Figure 2 highlights a few features of the violin that help it withstand the stresses.
 Number 1 is rather general: notice that all the component parts of the violin body are curved in some way, rather than flat.
 The top and back plates are arched, the thin pieces of maple forming the ribs are curved.
 As is familiar from structures like bridges, an arch is much better than a flat beam or panel when it comes to withstanding a downwards load.
 We already know the reason for this, from the discussion in section 3.2 of curved shells compared to flat plates.
 A flat plate can only resist loading through bending, but a curved shell automatically brings in forces of compression or tension.
 This tends to make it stiffer: recall the discussion of corrugated roofing panels.

-Feature number 3 shows two blue rectangles, and if you don’t know what the inside of a violin looks like, these may be rather mysterious.
-They are meant to indicate two important structures inside a violin.
-One is the soundpost, a wooden rod wedged between the top and back plates, near one foot of the bridge by the highest string.
-This is indicated by the vertical blue rectangle.
-The second internal structure is the bassbar, a wooden beam running approximately 3/4 of the length of the top plate, passing beneath the other foot of the bridge.
-Both soundpost and bassbar have an important acoustical consequence, to which we will return in section ?.
-But they also help with the problem of withstanding the stress from the strings.
+Feature number 3 shows two blue rectangles, indicating two important structures inside a violin, the soundpost and bassbar.
+These have an important acoustical consequence, described briefly in section 5.1 (see Fig. 3), but they also help with the problem of withstanding the stress from the strings.
 The downbearing force is transmitted through the feet of the bridge, so that placing a reinforcing beam under one foot and a supporting pillar near the other will obviously help.

 The features numbered 5 and 6 go together.
 Some of the most famous and valuable violins are several centuries old already.
 Despite the best efforts of their makers, most of them have suffered damage during that time.
 But these instruments look in good condition, and are still being played regularly.
 They have all been repaired over the years, and there are two features of the construction that have allowed repairs to be effected without leaving eye-catching scars.
 When a violin maker has to make a major repair, they will remove the top plate to open the box up.
 This can be done without causing much damage because the box is held together with gelatin-based animal glue which is strong enough, but slightly less strong than the surrounding wood.
 A violin repairer can remove a top plate by carefully inserting a flat-bladed knife like a table knife into the glue layer, and working it around the edge to crack the joint apart.
 (The label in Fig. 1 marks the joint of the back plate rather than the top plate, simply because it is more easily seen in the picture.
 But it is very rare to remove a back plate: nearly all repairs of this kind involve the top plate.)

 Having done the repair, the top plate will be glued back on.
 Another ingenious feature is now revealed.
 Even with care and skill, the act of opening a joint like this will probably cause some damage, so that the joint does not fit back together quite as snugly as was originally the case.
-But look again at Fig. 2: the plates fit to the ribs with overhanging edges, so that the glue join is in a rather dark and obscure corner.
+But look again at Fig. 2: the plates fit to the ribs with overhanging edges, so that the glue joint is in a rather dark and obscure corner.
 So a tiny amount of damage near this joint will not show as much as it would have done without that overhang.
-Instruments like the guitar or lute do not have this feature, and it is very much harder to remove the top plate and effect an invisible replacement.
+An instrument like the lute does not have this feature.
+Just as with the violin, it is occasionally necessary to open up a lute for maintenance, but it is very much harder to remove the top plate and effect an invisible replacement.